 Federal Policy Brief | February 3, 2015

-On a given night in 2013, over 610,000 people were homeless in the United States.
+On a given night in 2014, over 578,424 people are homeless in the United States.
 The McKinney-Vento Homeless Assistance Grants program within the Department of Housing and Urban Development (HUD) is the federal government’s primary response to homelessness, funding proven solutions to the problem.
 The bipartisan HEARTH Act of 2009 reauthorized the program to increase its emphasis on using outcomes and research to drive programmatic decisions.

 The Homeless Assistance Grants appropriations account funds two programs: the competitive Continuum of Care (CoC) program, and the Emergency Solutions Grant (ESG) block grant program.
 The CoC program funds proven interventions like cost-effective permanent supportive housing for chronically homeless people.
 The ESG block grant funds emergency shelter and adds a new focus on the cost-efficient interventions of homelessness prevention and rapid re-housing.